 6. Conservation Easements: The Town may also consider working with the various land trusts that function in this area to preserve agricultural lands.
 Landowners can voluntarily sell or donate land and/or conservation easements to the land trust and receive compensation in some form.
 Compensation may be in the form of cash for the sale of their land or conservation easement, or, in the case of donated land or conservation easements, a tax deduction is given for the value of the donation, to the extent allowed by law.
-The purpose here would be threefold: (1) to work with these land trusts to preserve the rural character of the Town by decreasing development, (2) to preserve agricultural lands, (3) to use conservation easements strategically as a buffer to development in neighboring communities and to make land in areas open to annexation less desirable for such a purpose.
-The Town may want to undertake an effort to educate the public (especially those along borders at risk for annexation) about these land trusts could be invited to speak to the citizens of the Town.
+The purpose here would be three-fold: (1) to work with these land trusts to pre-serve the rural character of the Town by decreasing development, (2) to preserve agricultural lands, (3) to use conservation easements strategically as a buffer to development in neigh-boring communities and to make land in areas open to annexation less desirable for such a purpose.
+The Town may want to undertake an effort to educate the public (especially those along borders at risk for annexation) about these land trusts.
+Education could take the form of mailings and/or informational meetings where members of area land trusts could be invited to speak to the citizens of the Town.
 Some area trusts include the Natural Heritage Land Trust, Land Trust Network of Jefferson County, and Drumlin Area Land Trust.